Menu

 1. resume or curriculum vitae;

-Court’s website career page at: (http://www.txcourts.gov/1stcoa/careers/) and also at
+of the First Court of Appeals’ website at: (http://www.txcourts.gov/1stcoa/careers/) and also at

 (www.twc.state.tx.us/jobs/gvjb/stateapp.pdf.);